EMERGENCY is an independent Italian organization.

 For the same purposes, EMERGENCY UK was founded in November 2007 (visit EMERGENCY UK website).
 EMERGENCY Japan started its activities in early 2011 (visit EMERGENCY Japan website), as well as EMERGENCY Switzerland, which later became EMERGENCY Switzerland Foundation.
-EMERGENCY Belgium and EMERGENCY Hong Kong started activities in 2013.
+EMERGENCY Belgium started activities in 2013.

-EMERGENCY NGO strongly believe that healthcare should be a basic human right.
+EMERGENCY strongly believe that healthcare should be a basic human right.